Local Access to Huge Random Objects through Partial Sampling: Model and Overview of our Techniques

-\paragraph{\func{next-neighbor} Queries} We note that the next neighbor of a vertex can be found trivially by generating consecutive entries of the adjacency matrix, but for small edge probabilities $p_{u,v} = o(1)$ this implementation can be too slow.
-In our algorithms, we achieve speed-up by sampling multiple neighbor values at once for a given vertex $u$; more specifically, we sample for the number of ``non-neighbors'' preceding the next neighbor.
-To do this, we assume that we have access to an oracle which can estimate the ``skip'' probabilities $F(v,a,b)=\prod^{b}_{u=a} (1-p_{v,u})$, where $F(v,a,b)$ is the probability that $v$ has no neighbors in the range $[a,b]$.
-We later show that it is possible to compute this quantity efficiently for the $G(n,p)$ and Stochastic block models.
+\paragraph*{\func{Next-Neighbor} Queries} In Erd\"os-R\'enyi graphs, the (lexicographically) next neighbor of a vertex can be recovered by generating consecutive entries of the adjacency matrix until a neighbor is found, which takes roughly $\Omega(1/p_{uv})$ time.
+For small edge probabilities $p_{uv} = o(1)$, this implementation is inefficient, and we show how to improve the runtime to $\mathcal O(\poly(\log n))$.
+Our main technique is to sample the number of ``non-neighbors'' preceding the next neighbor.
+To do this, we assume that we can estimate the ``skip'' probabilities $F(v,a,b)=\prod^{b}_{u=a} (1-p_{vu})$, where $F(v,a,b)$ is the probability that $v$ has no neighbors in the range $[a,b]$.
+We later show how to compute this quantity efficiently for $G(n,p)$ and the Stochastic Block Model.

-A main difficulty in our setup, as compared to \cite{reut}, arises from the fact that our graph is undirected, and thus we must design a data structure that ``informs'' all (potentially $\Theta(n)$) non-neighbors once we decide on the query vertex's next neighbor.
-More concretely, if $u'$ is sampled as the next neighbor of $v$ after its previous neighbor $u$, we must maintain consistency in subsequent steps by ensuring that none of the vertices in the range $(u,u')$ return $v$ as a neighbor.
-This update will become even more complicated as we later handle \func{random-neighbor} queries, where we may generate non-neighbors at random locations.
+This strategy of \emph{skip-sampling} is also used in \cite{reut}.
+However, in our work, the main difficulty arises from the fact that our graph is undirected, and thus we must ``inform'' all (potentially $\Theta(n)$) non-neighbors once we decide on the query vertex's next neighbor.
+Concretely, if $u'$ is sampled as the next neighbor of $v$ after its previous neighbor $u$, we must maintain consistency in subsequent steps by ensuring that none of the vertices in the range $(u,u')$ return $v$ as a neighbor.
+This update will become even more complicated as we handle \func{Random-Neighbor} queries, where we may generate non-neighbors at random locations.

-In Section~\ref{sec:ER-rand}, we present a very simple randomized generator (Algorithm~\ref{alg:oblivious-coin-toss}) that supports \func{next-neighbor} queries efficiently, albeit the analysis of its performance is rather complicated.
-We remark that this approach may be extended to support \func{vertex-pair} queries with superior performance (given that we do not to support \func{random-neighbor} queries) and to provide deterministic resource usage guarantee -- the full analysis can be found in Section~\ref{sec:reroll-cont} and \ref{sec:ER-det}, respectively.
+In Section~\ref{sec:ER-rand}, we present a randomized implementation (Algorithm~\ref{alg:oblivious-coin-toss}) that supports \func{Next-Neighbor} queries efficiently, but has a complicated performance analysis.
+We remark that this approach may be extended to support \func{Vertex-Pair} queries (Section~\ref{sec:reroll-cont}) with superior performance (if we do not support \func{Random-Neighbor} queries), and also to provide deterministic resource usage guarantee (Section~\ref{sec:ER-det}).